-All keywords were tested in the Norman Lear Center Script Database, and the list was narrowed to 27 keywords that most accurately depicted domestic work content on scripted film and television.
+All keywords were tested in the Norman Lear Center Script Database, which includes transcripts for over 141,000 pieces of scripted content from television and films.
+The list was narrowed to 27 keywords that most accurately depicted domestic work content on scripted film and television.